How Mixed Up Pixels discovered animation solutions with Photoshop, Cartoon Animator, and After Effects.

 Design in Photoshop, animate in Cartoon Animator, and then export the project to After Effects via the plugin to do the final compositing.
 This makes the workflow quick and creative.

-Cartoon Animator has a pipeline where you easily rig mostly in the design process using their universal character skeletons – and it’s easy to understand.
-For example, you can take one character and quickly update your design to make additional characters.
+Cartoon Animator has a pipeline where you easily rig mostly in the animation design process using their universal character skeletons – and it’s easy to understand.
+For example, you can take one character and quickly update your animation design to make additional characters.
 In short, it takes away a lot of technical confusion and keeps the creativity fun.

 As mentioned earlier, I’ve used After Effects for many many years and it was great when Reallusion added the plugin where you can export from Cartoon Animator to After Effects for additional compositing.
-All of this means you can easily create a broadcast-quality children’s series in no time.
+All of this means you can easily create a broadcast-quality children’s animated video series in no time.

 04: Characters and Animation